 We recently had the pleasure of touring inside the Vasari Corridor in Florence Italy.
 The Vasari Corridor is an enclosed private passageway built in the 16th century by the Medici family to connect the Palazzo Vecchio to the Palazzo Pitti.
 This narrow elevated passageway allowed the Medici family and their privileged guests to travel freely and unnoticed and to have advantageous views of Florence and its populace.
 The Vasari Corridor snakes across many of Florence’s most important landmarks as it makes it way from the Palazzo Vecchio to the Pitti Palace, including the Uffizi Gallery, Ponte Vecchio, Santa Felicita church, and the Boboli Gardens.
 The Vasari Corridor remained closed to the public until the 1970’s when it was restored and opened for select special openings and for group tours provided by specialist tour companies.
-Today, you too can enjoy the privilege of going inside the Vasari Corridor in Florence and view the art collection on display within the corridor.
+Today, you too can enjoy the privilege of going inside the Vasari Corridor in Florence and view the art collection on display within the corridor by either buying a special Uffizi Ticket or booking a guided tour.
 We’ll give you all the information you need to book a tour yourself, tell you what to expect inside the Vasari Corridor, and share our own experience of touring the Vasari Corridor with Context Travel.

 Basic Information for Touring the Vasari Corridor